mzarakalik/medical-image-explainable-ai/README.md

 - **`notebooks/CNN_Medical_Image_Comparison.ipynb`**
   – CNN/ResNet baseline with **85.0% accuracy**
   – Grad-CAM visualization for interpretability
   – Benchmark for ViT comparison

+>  Note: The full Vision Transformer notebook with outputs is large
+> and provided as a [release asset](../../releases).
+> The `/notebooks/` folder contains the smaller, clean versions
+> for easy browsing on GitHub.

 ---